thinkb4/a-walk-in-graphql/introduction/introduction.md

 ```

-`Person` is clearly a `vertex`or `node`, which has many properties related to it, hence we can describe the properties as `nodes` and the relationships as `edges`!!!
-All the way down! until no edges ar found and all the data structure is returned.
+`Person` is clearly a `vertex` or `node`, which has many properties related to it, hence we can describe the properties as `nodes` and the relationships as `edges`!!!
+All the way down! until no edges are found and all the data structure is returned.

 Also did you noticed that `friend` property ( only one possible friend? that's cruel ) can hold a `Person`?

-That means that:
+That means:

 ```txt
 + A [friend of]-> B [friend of]-> C +